-The proposed diesel fired emergency engine generator sets (engine gen-sets) may be subject to 40 CFR 63, Maximum Achievable Control Technology, (MACT) Subpart ZZZZ and 40 CFR 60, New Source Performance Standard (NSPS), Subpart IIII.
-Virginia has not accepted delegation of these rules.
+The proposed diesel fired emergency engine generator sets (engine gen-sets) and fire pumps may be subject to 40 CFR 63, Maximum Achievable Control Technology, (MACT) Subpart ZZZZ and 40 CFR 60, New Source Performance Standards (NSPS), Subpart IIII.
+Virginia has not accepted delegation of this rule.
 In summary, the units may be required to comply with certain federal emission standards and operating limitations.
-The Department of Environmental Quality (DEQ) advises you to review the referenced MACT and NSPS to ensure compliance with applicable emission and operational limitations.
+The Department of Environmental Quality (DEQ)

+advises you to review the referenced MACT and NSPS to ensure compliance with applicable emission and operational limitations.
 As the owner/operator you may be also responsible for any monitoring, notification, reporting and recordkeeping requirements of the MACT and NSPS.
 Notifications shall only be sent to EPA, Region III.